e19166/Simulator/README.md

 # Simulator

 A Go-based project management simulator with PostgreSQL integration.
-This application provides a RESTful API to create and manage project records.
+This application provides a RESTful API to create and manage event records.

 ## Features